 Kenneth Tarver is considered to be one of the outstanding belcanto tenore di grazia of his generation, acknowledged for his beauty of tone, virtuosic technique, extensive and even vocal range, coupled with an attractive and elegant stage presence.

 The Seattle Symphony Chorale serves as the official chorus of the Seattle Symphony.
 Over its past four decades, the Chorale has grown in artistry and stature, establishing itself as a highly respected ensemble.

 Seattle Pro Musica is a critically acclaimed choral organization comprised of four performing ensembles.

-This concert is generously underwritten by Barney Ebsworth and Rebecca Layman-Amato.
+Berlioz Requiem is generously underwritten by Barney and Rebecca Ebsworth, in memory of Muriel Mueller.